-Grade 12 Chemistry: A Foundation for Implementation
+An updated Grade 12 Chemistry: A Foundation for Implementation is now available!

-Manitoba Education is pleased to present an updated version of the Grade 12 Chemistry: A Foundation for Implementation.
+Manitoba Education and Training is pleased to present an updated version of the Grade 12 Chemistry: A Foundation for Implementation.
 This document supports the implementation of the general and specific learning outcomes of the updated Grade 12 Chemistry curriculum.

-Grade 12 Biology: A Foundation for Implementation
+An updated Grade 12 Biology: A Foundation for Implementation is now available!

-Manitoba Education is pleased to present Grade 12 Biology: A Foundation for Implementation.
+Manitoba Education and Training is pleased to present Grade 12 Biology: A Foundation for Implementation.
 This document supports the implementation of the general and specific learning outcomes of the updated Grade 12 Biology curriculum in the 2011/2012 school year.